 Marketing For Startups: What We Learned At Collision Conference

-We attended Collision Conference 2017 and it was a unique experience to say the least.
-Not only did we learn more about topics ranging from robots to live video, but we also got to talk with startups about their marketing strategies.
+After attending Collision Conference in 2017, not only did we learn more about robots to live video, but we also got to talk with startups about their marketing strategies.
 We learned what they found challenging, what was successful, and what advice they have for other startups struggling with their marketing plans.

 Here’s what they had to say.